mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 At many points during a career, a Traveller will have to make a dice roll of some sort.
 Many of these rolls are based on characteristics – simply roll 2D, add the DM from the listed characteristic and try to get a total higher than or equal to the listed value.

-So, a roll of INT 8+ means ‘roll 2D, add your Intellect DM and you succeed if you roll an 8 or more’.
+So, a roll of INT 8+ means 'roll 2D, add your Intellect DM and you succeed if you roll an 8 or more'.

 SOCIAL STANDING AND NOBILITY Travellers with a high SOC are the cream of their civilizations and may be very well known on their world and possibly across vast swathes of Charted Space.
 However, while the Third Imperium maintains a system of nobility recognised across most of its worlds, not everyone with a high SOC necessarily has a noble title – or is even a noble at all.
 Nobles of very high rank have many duties and obligations that may preclude them from a life of adventure.
 After all, a typical duke will reign over many worlds and Travellers will generally want to explore the universe rather than be engaged in constant administration.

 A few rolls are skill checks, where you add any levels in that skill.
-For example, a roll of Gun Combat 8+ would mean ‘roll 2D, add your Gun Combat skill level and get 8 or more to succeed’.
+For example, a roll of Gun Combat 8+ would mean 'roll 2D, add your Gun Combat skill level and get 8 or more to succeed'.

 Note that later in the rules, you are able to add further modifiers to checks like this (for example, when using the Gun Combat skill to shoot, you can often add your DEX DM).
 However, these other modifiers are never applied during Traveller creation.